 Don’t leave drawers and cabinet doors open when you don’t use them.
-They may remain unnoticed for seniors that can lead to head injuries and falls.
+They may remain unnoticed by seniors which can lead to head injuries and falls.
 Identify and remove all other obstacles to provide easy navigation in the kitchen.

 Any kitchen device can be potentially hazardous for the elderly.
 That’s why it’s so important to keep the number of gadgets to a minimum in the kitchen and only use those that are really necessary.

 It’s a good practice to unplug all appliances that are not in use.
-This way you can prevent that they switch on accidentally and also avoid falls caused by cluttered cords.
+This way you can prevent them from switching on accidentally and also avoid falls caused by cluttered cords.
 By marking the buttons you can make it clear which ones are responsible for switching on and off the gadgets.
 Also, make sure electrical appliances are far enough away from the sink.

 For seniors, drawers are a better choice than doors, because they provide easier access to the utensils.
-When they pull out the drawer all of its content become visible without having to crouch or get on their knees.
-Make sure the drawers have big, easy grip handles.
+When they pull out the drawer all of its content becomes visible without having to crouch or get on their knees.
+Make sure the drawers have big, easy-grip handles.